Littleton Waller: Philippine–American War and war crimes acquittal

 After the Balangiga massacre, U.S. Army Brigadier General Jacob H. Smith asked for Marine Corps assistance to help subdue the Philippine population on the island of Samar.
 Major Waller and his Marine Battalion were given this assignment.
 Prior to proceeding, Major Waller had had this conversation with General Smith:

-Waller and his battalion of 315 Marines departed Cavite on 22 October 1901 and landed at Catbalogan, Samar, on 24 October.
+Prior to the ensuing massacre, Waller pulled aside Marine Captain David D. Porter, one of the officers tasked with carrying it out.
+Waller partly revoked Smith's order and told Porter to show restraint."Porter, I've had instructions to kill everyone over ten years old.
+But we are not making war on women and children, only on men capable of bearing arms.
+Keep that in mind no matter what other orders you receive."Waller and his battalion of 315 Marines departed Cavite on 22 October 1901 and landed at Catbalogan, Samar, on 24 October.
 In the southern half of Samar, Waller ran patrols, amphibious operations, and led a detachment of marines which defeated Philippine insurgents in a battle at Sohoton cliffs on 5 November 1901.
 He was having some success in registering the inhabitants and pacifying the Philippine towns.

 General Smith ordered Waller to scout a possible telegraph route across the island from Lanang on the east coast to Basey on the west coast – straight across trackless, uninhabited jungle.
 Waller's March across Samar began from Lanang on 28 December 1901 with 60 Marines, including Sgt.
 John H. Quick, two Philippine scouts and 33 Philippine porters.
 In terrible physical conditions, most of the men were soon sick and running out of food.
 To stave off disaster, Major Waller divided his force on 3 January 1902.
 Leaving Marine Captain David D. Porter in charge of a group remaining in the jungle, Waller and 14 others went for help at Basey, arriving there on 6 January.
 On 7 January, Waller led a relief operation back to Porter, but for nine days could not find them.